 Wisdom is the prime requisite for Clerics.
-It may be used on a 3 for 1 basis by fighters, and on a 2 for 1 basis by Magic-Users, in their respective prime requisite areas.
-Wisdom rating will act much as does that for intelligence.
+Wisdom rating will act much as does that for Intelligence.

 Constitution is a combination of health and endurance.
-It will influence such things as the number of hits which can be taken and how well the character can withstand being paralized, turned to stone, etc.
+It will influence such things as the number of hits which can be taken and how well the character can withstand being paralyzed, turned to stone, etc. For instance, if a character's Constitution was weak, a Raise Dead spell would not bring him back to life.